sim0njo/docs/docs/Phc2MqttV5.md

 ```

-- You can also you log on to your Wifi router to consult the list of connected clients.
+- You can also you log on to your network router to consult the list of connected clients.
 Look for an entry showing 'Espressif', enter the shown IP address in a web browser, you should see the [Main Menu](#main-menu) webpage.

-- As above IP address is obtained via DHCP from your Wifi network, it may be different each time P2M reboots.
+- As above IP address is obtained via DHCP from your network router, it may be different each time P2M reboots.
-It is preferred to assign a fixed IP address to P2M in your Wifi router menu and save the settings.
+It is preferred to assign a fixed IP address to P2M in your network router menu and save the settings.

-- Now reboot P2M, your Wifi router will assign it a fixed/DHCP IP address each time P2M starts up.
+- Now reboot P2M, your network router will assign it a fixed/DHCP IP address each time P2M starts up.

 - Use a web browser to access P2M on the known IP address.